justinkang221/justinkang221.github.io/_pages/about.md

 * I am a Graduate Student at the University of California, Berkeley, affiliated with the BAIR Lab and supervised by <a href='https://people.eecs.berkeley.edu/~kannanr'>Prof. Kannan Ramchandran</a>.
 * Previously, I completed my Master's of Applied Science at The University of Toronto supervised by <a href='https://www.comm.utoronto.ca/~weiyu/'>Prof. Wei Yu</a>.
 * My current research focus is in *attribution* problems: trying to explain which components (input features, training data, etc.) are most significant in the prediction of a model (such as an LLM).
 I think understanding these problems is critical to building better models that can faithfully explain themselves.
+Recently I've been studying <a href="https://arxiv.org/abs/2602.02639">natural language explanation faithfulness</a> as an extension of this.
 * I have a strong background in signal processing and information theory, and like to view machine learning problems through that lens, which often leads to unique and exciting solutions.
 * I received my B.A.Sc. from the <a href='https://www.ubc.ca/'>University of British Columbia</a> in <a href="https://www.engphys.ubc.ca/">Engineering Physics</a>.

 Recent News
 ======
+* Talk at ITA 2026 graduation day.
+I won the *sea award* for my talk.
 * New preprints: *Adaptive Sparse Möbius Transforms for Learning Polynomials*, *A Positive Case for Faithfulness*, and *An Odd Estimator for Shapley Values*.
 * Our papers *ProxySPEX* (Spotlight) and *SHAP-Zero* (Poster) have been accepted to NeurIPS 2025.
-* I'll be joining Suraj Srinivas, Jorge Piazentin Ono and Jared Evans this summer working on Autolabeling and data filtering problems at Bosch AI Research (Paper under preperation).
+* I'll be joining Suraj Srinivas, Jorge Piazentin Ono and Jared Evans this summer working on autolabeling and data filtering problems at Bosch AI Research (Paper under preperation).
 * Excited to present our recent research in interpreting LLMs at the <a href="https://arl.devcom.army.mil/">DEVCOM Army Research Lab</a>.
-* Our paper *SPEX: Scaling Feature Interaction Explanations for LLMs* has been accepted to ICML!
+* Our paper *SPEX: Scaling Feature Interaction Explanations for LLMs* has been accepted to ICML.
 SPEX makes it easier to attribute importance in LLMs and other models, helping you interpret your models.
 * Our paper *Learning to Understand: Identifying Interactions via the Mobius Transform* has been accepted to NeurIPS!
 * A recent <a href="https://builtin.com/articles/what-is-federated-learning">article about Federated Learning</a> that I was interviewed for.
 * I'm happy to anounce that my paper has won the <a href="https://www.itsoc.org/news/recipients-2024-ieee-communication-society-and-information-theory-society-joint-paper-award">2024 IEEE Communication Society and Information Theory Society Joint Paper Award</a>.